 Advantages & Disadvantages of Genetic Testing

 While there are benefits to genetic testing, it’s important to keep in mind that there are also limitations.
 A positive result from cancer genetic testing doesn’t necessarily mean that you will develop cancer but can weigh heavily on your mind or the minds of your loved ones.
 On the other hand, a negative result doesn’t guarantee that you won’t develop cancer.
+Read on to learn some pros and cons of genetic testing for cancer.

 Some advantages of genetic testing include: